-A vet must treat your dog for tapeworm and record it in the pet passport or third country official veterinary certificate every time you want to enter the UK.
+A vet must treat your dog for tapeworm and record it in the pet passport or third-country official veterinary certificate every time you want to bring it to the UK.

 You don’t need to treat your dog for tapeworm if you’re coming directly to the UK from Finland, Ireland, Malta or Norway.

-Your vet must record the following details in the ‘Echinococcus treatment’ section of your dog’s pet passport or certificate:
+Check the vet has put the following details in the ‘Echinococcus treatment’ section of your dog’s pet passport or certificate: